FayeDou/starter-hugo-academic/content/authors/admin/_index.md

 ---

-I am currently a final-year Ph.D. student in Computer Science and Engineering at the University of Connecticut in [Laboratory of Machine Learning & Health Informatics](https://healthinfo.lab.uconn.edu/) working on Machine Learning and Artificial Intelligence in the Internet of Things supervised by
+I am currently a final-year Ph.D. student in Computer Science and Engineering at the University of Connecticut in [Laboratory of Machine Learning & Health Informatics](https://healthinfo.lab.uconn.edu/) working on Machine Learning (ML) and Artificial Intelligence (AI) in the Internet of Things (IoT) supervised by
 Prof. [Jinbo Bi](https://jinbo-bi.uconn.edu/).
 {style="text-align: justify;"}